Malayer County

 Malayer County (شهرستان ملایر) is in Hamadan province, Iran.
 Its capital is the city of Malayer.

 History

-After the 2011 National Census, Tork-e Sharqi Rural District was transferred from Jowkar District to the Central District.
+In 2011, Tork-e Sharqi Rural District was transferred from Jowkar District to the Central District.

-After the 2016 census, the village of Eslamabad was elevated to city status as Eslamshahr-e Aqgol.
+The village of Eslamabad was converted to a city and renamed Eslamshahr-e Aqgol in 2017.
 The village of Aliabad-e Damaq became a city in 2024.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 285,272 in 73,755 households.
+At the time of the 2006 National Census, the county's population was 285,272 in 73,755 households.
 The following census in 2011 counted 287,982 people in 83,746 households.
 The 2016 census measured the population of the county as 288,685 in 89,762 households.

 Administrative divisions

 Malayer County's population history and administrative structure over three consecutive censuses are shown in the following table.